Jud Little & his family welcome you to the Jud Little Ranch!

 After retiring from playing polo, Jud found a new interest in heeling.
 His love for quality roping horses can still be seen at the ranch.
 Doc O Mister Hawk, who stood at stud at the ranch, was the 2005 AQHA Congress Champion in Sr. Heading and Sr. Heeling.
 Shesa Smooth Eddie, a ranch broodmare, was the 1999 AQHA Jr. Calf Roping World Champion.
 Jack Smooth Roper (out of Shesa Smooth Eddie) is currently on the PRCA circuit competing with Charles Pogue.

 Cash Not Credit was acquired in 1999 and became the foundation sire of the Jud Little Ranch.
-“Cash” no longer stands to the public, but his foals can be purchased at the annual September Jud Little Horse Sale.
+“Cash” passed away peaceful in his sleep and was laid to rest at the Jud Little Ranch in the cemetary of champions on October 1, 2014.
 His son, Bugemforcash (out of Flyin Hi Babe, Bugs Alive In 75), stands to the public, as does his grandson, Bestcreditmesunfrost (by Sun Frost and out of Nonstopwithcredit).
 For more information, see our Breeding Stallions page.

 Dynas Plain Special (by Special Feelins, out of Dyna Snow) came to the ranch in 1997.
 In a turn of events that left her without a horse to finish the rodeo season in 2003, Janae Ward-Massey began running “Dee Dee.”
 The duo went on to win the 2003 WPRA Barrel Racing World Championship and WNFR Average Championship, earning $111,908 and winning the 9th go-round at the NFR.
 Dynas Plain Special earned $306,000+ in her lifetime.